 The meat pieces will be tender again by absorbing the sauce.
 Adding different seasoning mixtures also makes a difference.

-With a bit of dressing, you can add the chicken to your Caesar salad too.
+With a bit of quality ranch dressing, you can add the chicken to your Caesar salad too.
 Another way to save your overcooked chicken is to put them in a soup.